+Additionally, Communication Endpoint sections include the Tool Identifier of the tool that process the TIPP at that endpoint.

 Format of Date/Time Fields

 Several manifest.xml fields contain date and time data.
 All of these fields use a fixed format to encode their data.
 The format consists of year/month/day information, followed by the string literal ‘T’, followed b hour/minute/second information: